Nelarius/wrenpp/README.md

 ## TODO:

-* Use FixedVector in `Method::operator( Args... )` to close out any possible slow allocations.
-Size determined during compile time using `sizeof...( Args )`.
 * Consistency: `executeModule` should use `Wren::loadModuleFn`
 * Register types from C++
   * Find out how construction of foreign objects should work.